 For each snapshot date, banks should provide a single loan tape per portfolio (irrespective of the different booking entities contributing to the portfolio).
 For retail portfolios, the loan tape should consist of a single file, whereas for corporate portfolios, three files will be provided (a debtor view, a facility view and a collateral and guarantees view).
-The loan tape format must be agreed between the bank and the bank team (typically .csv, plain text, without delimiter).
-This format must be the same for each of the bank's different loan tapes.
+The loan tape format must follow the requirements as established in this manual (csv file, UTF8 encoding, semicolon separated, quoted fields).